 If you should wake up in the middle of the night and want to ‘re-dose’ to get you back down, be aware that edibles will kick in with a great delay and also it is not recommended to ‘re-dose’ within four hours of when you need to wake up as you might find yourself feeling groggy.

-- Trying to sleep and wake at Consistent Times
+- Sleep and wake at consistent times

 - Consider augmenting with other natural supplements such as Melatonin, L-theanine (an amino acid), Valerian root, Kava Kava, Passion Flower, or other herbal supplements known to aid with sleep

 - Avoid consuming large meals within an hour before bed